The students below are graduates from Human Life Sciences, see what they have to say about their course and their career.

 Graduated with Bachelor of Exercise Science in 2011.

-In 2011, was completing his honours degree at the School of Human Life Sciences.
+In 2011, was completing his honours degree at Human Life Sciences.

 During the Exercise Science degree at UTAS there have been quite a number of contacts and opportunities which I have taken advantage of that have assisted me in future employment.
 Whilst studying I had the opportunity to complete a Certificate III in Fitness through Polytechnic Tasmania and began working as a Fitness Instructor taking performance boxing classes and as a Personal Trainer at Keep Fit Management in Launceston which assisted me with cash flow during this time.